Villa Parisi: Description and history

 The villa is not open to the public.
 It was used as the primary location for the 1974 film Blood for Dracula starring Udo Kier.
 It was also used as the location for some of the scenes in the REDValentino campaign for 2016-2017, featuring the singer Birdy.
-It was used as the primary setting for the Italian zombie movie, Burial Ground: Nights of Terror (1981), and for the Netflix romantic comedy, Love Wedding Repeat (2020).
+It was used as the primary setting for the Italian zombie movie, Burial Ground: Nights of Terror (1981), the Netflix romantic comedy, Love Wedding Repeat (2020) and the location for Immaculate (2024), featuring Sydney Sweeney.